fernandezfran/thesis/README.md

 ## Instructions to compile the thesis

-To install all the requirements needed for the compilation of the thesis in a minimal installation (i.e. not the full `texlive` installation), run in a Linux terminal the following commands:
+A Dockerfile is provided to compile the thesis in any OS:
 ```
-sudo apt update
-sudo apt upgrade
-sudo apt install -y $(cat requirements_TeX.txt)
+docker build -t thesis-docker .
 ```
-Then, the thesis can be compiled using the Makefile:
+and you can get the pdf of the thesis by running this docker:
 ```
-cd src/
-make
-xdg-open thesis.pdf
+docker run thesis-docker
 ```

 The figures of the thesis were generated using Python 3.11.6 with the specified versions of libraries that can be installed as follows:
 ```
-pip install -r requirements_Python.txt
+pip install -r requirements.txt
 ```

 The structures were inspected with VMD 1.9.4a57, Tcl configuration scripts are